ckuloor/dataproducts/README.md

 ### Files
 * ui.R file has UI code
-* server.R file has the R code the server side logic
+* server.R file has the R code with the server side logic